nushell/nushell.github.io/blog/2023-12-07-logo-contest.md

 ## Submissions
 In order to submit your work, please follow the instructions below:
 - send an email to [the.nushell@gmail.com](mailto:the.nushell@gmail.com)
-- it should contain your Discord name so that we can contact you easily <!-- QUESTION: do we want the Discord login? -->
+- it should contain your Discord name so that we can contact you easily
 - your creations should be called `logo.svg` and `mascot.svg`
-- you can submit only a logo, only a mascot or multiple ideas for each <!-- QUESTION: do we allow multiple submissions? -->
+- you can submit any number of images, as long as we can clearly know which ones are logos or mascots :wink:

 ## Course of events
 Below are the four main phases of this event: